cenwu/pqrBayes/README.md

     coefficient models ([Zhou et al.(2023)](https://doi.org/10.1016/j.csda.2023.107808)).
 In particular, valid robust Bayesian inferences under both models in the presence of heavy-tailed errors can be validated on finite samples.
-Additional models including robust Bayesian group LASSO are also included.
+Additional models including robust Bayesian group LASSO and robust Bayesian binary LASSO are also included.
 The Markov Chain Monte Carlo (MCMC) algorithms of the proposed and alternative models are implemented in C++.